AaronAtayan310/Team-Project-Repository/docs/(Pr. 2) class_design.md

 ENTRY #2

 - Decisions made 11/20/2025 : The same principle for constructing the classes is being used.
 However, there will now be a total of five core classes designed for project 2 specifically, with the reduction coming from the decision made to merge the storage functions and utilities functions into one class together.

+ENTRY #3

+- Note added 12/06/2025 : For the grader reading this, please note that the five core classes made for Project 2 (Pr.
+2) integrated the functions from the Project 1 Function Library by adapting them to become instance methods of the classes themselves, for objects of said classes to use accordingly.
+The vast majority of all methods in the Project 2 classes are slight variations of the functions from the Project 1 Function Library, altered to work syntactically with the classes.
+For example, instance methods of the data analysis class (data_analysis_cls.py) are primarily adapations of the functions that are in the data analysis section of the Project 1 Function Library.
+We found this more convenient to integrate the 2 projects than using tons of direct imports.